 Survival Distribution

-Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)
+Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 ā 1909)

-The Easy Way to Know Your 1932 Wheat Penny Value
+The Easy Way To Know Your 1932 Wheat Penny Value

-Most circulated 1932 pennies fall into Good (G-4) through Fine (F-12) grades, typically worth $2-5.
-However, coins in Very Fine (VF-20) or Extremely Fine (EF-40) condition can command $10-25 due to their superior detail preservation.
+Most circulated 1932 pennies fall into Good (G-4) through Fine (F-12) grades, typically worth $2 to $5.
+Coins in Very Fine (VF-20) or Extremely Fine (EF-40) condition can command $10 to $25 because they show only light wear on Lincoln’s hair and cheekbone ā details that disappear quickly under heavy circulation.

 For quick preliminary assessment, try our CoinValueChecker App to instantly check your coin’s approximate grade.

-1932 Wheat Penny Value Guides
+1932 Wheat Penny Value Guides By Variety

 Here are the two varieties of 1932 Lincoln Wheat Pennies:

-• 1932-D (Denver Mint)— 10,500,000 pieces minted, with a “D” mintmark below the year.
-The average value is $3.01, with Uncirculated (MS+) pieces valued at $22-33 or more.
+- 1932-D (Denver Mint) ā 10,500,000 pieces minted, with a “D” mintmark below the year.
+Despite the higher mintage, the Denver coin survives in fewer examples today.
+The average value is $3.01, with Uncirculated (MS+) pieces valued at $22 to $33 or more depending on color designation.

 Also Read: Value Of Old Pennies By Year (1959-Present)

-1932 No Mint Mark Wheat Penny Value
+1932 Wheat Penny Value: No Mint Mark Philadelphia Guide

 1932 No Mint Mark Wheat Penny (RD) Price/Grade Chart